Abdullahsaleh203/Job-Board/README.md

-# Django-Job-Board
+# Job-Board

 ## Project Overview
-Django-Job-Board is a web application built using Django that allows users to post and search for job listings.
+Job-Board is a web application built using Django that allows users to post and search for job listings.
 The project aims to provide a platform for job seekers and employers to connect and find suitable job opportunities.

 ## Features
 - User authentication and authorization